Crystal-Spider/just-vertical-slabs/README.md

 - Vertical slabs can be crafted into slabs and vice versa just by putting them alone in the crafting.
 - Waxing works as usual, both in-world and in-crafting.
 - Stonecutter recipes are available.
   It must be noted that, due to some implementation restrictions, a block can be stonecut only in its main vertical slab.
-To obtain the other vertical slab veriants of that block the crafting recipes above must be used.
+To obtain the other vertical slab variants of that block the crafting recipes above must be used.

 ## Downloads
 This is the FORGE verstion, a port to FABRIC is planned but won't happen any time soon.